Graylog2/graylog-plugin-aws/README.md

 After installing the plugin you will have a new cluster configuration section at “System -> Configurations” in your Graylog Web Interface.
 Make sure to complete the configuration before using any of the modules this plugin provides.
 You’ll see a lot of warnings in your `graylog-server` log file if you fail to do so.

 Note that the AWS access and secret key are currently not stored encrypted.
-This feature is following shortly and before the final release of v1.0 of this plugin. (in a few days)
+This feature is following shortly and before the final release of v1.0 of this plugin.

 ### AWS entity translation